paulipa/sico-wiki/tools/blog.md

 title: Blog & Store
 description:
 published: true
-date: 2020-07-18T05:45:44.096Z
+date: 2020-08-07T09:53:46.391Z
 tags:
 editor: markdown
 ---

 # Store
 Our homepage includes a store where you can buy different ingame products and services from.
-Operating the store is like operating any other online store
+Operating the store is like operating any other online store.

 ## Buying from the store
 1. Log in to the site with EVE Online SSO by pressing on the login button.
 1. Go to the shop page and put the items you are looking to buy in your cart.
 Some of the items may have a price on them.
 1. Once you are done shopping go to the cart and checkout page
-1. Make sure your billing name is exact as your character name.
+1. Make sure your billing name is exactly the same as your character name.
 This is automatically pulled from your logged in character name unless you change it
 1. If you want to receive updates about your order via email then enter a valid email address.
 1. Add additional information if needed
 1. Place order